 HES cannot fund any maintenance work to be undertaken to properties during or after the end of the Delivery Phase.
-However, during the Development and Delivery Phases, we can fund activities to support the development and implementation of future management and maintenance

-Maintenance Strategy to cover a period of five years after completion of the Delivery Phase.
+However, during the Development and Delivery Phases, we can fund activities to support the development and implementation of future management and maintenance policies.
+We will ask you to set out these policies in your Management & Maintenance Strategy to cover a period of five years after completion of the Delivery Phase.
 As the post-completion monitoring period is likely to be longer than five years, we will also expect to see your Management & Maintenance Strategy updated throughout this time.
-Your non-cash contributions to support and monitor this strategy both during delivery and for five years after the scheme completes can form part of your grant-eligible funding budget.
+Your non-cash contributions to support and monitor this strategy both during delivery and for five years after the scheme completes can form part of your granteligible funding budget.